If you could know the truth about the threat of climate change

 - Reduce the amount of time spent aimlessly surfing the web.

-- Reduce the amount of time you watch television and read a book.
+- Reduce the amount of time you watch television.

-- Many electronics continue to use electricity even if they are turned off.
+- Many electronics use a trickle of electricity even if they are turned off.
 By connecting electronics to power strips or surge protectors and turning these off when not in use, you can greatly reduce energy consumption.